kubectl port-forward: Kubernetes Port Forwarding Guide

 Starting a background port-forwarding process.

-Press Ctrl + C after this command to use the command prompt while the port-forwarding process runs in the background.
+Press Ctrl + C after this command to use the shell prompt while the port-forwarding process runs in the background.

 To stop the background process:

-1. Find the process ID (PID) by executing this command:
+1. Find the PID of the port-forward process by executing this command:

 ps -ef|grep port-forward